light fawn colored rabbit

 How Much Space You Have

 It’s pretty obvious that breeds are different in size.
 Buuuut there is also the different letter sizes and some breeds will grow faster than others.
-So think about the possible space that could take.
+So think about the space that could be taken.

 Also, think about the doe and litter size cages you would need.